llqazs/Timer/README.md

 Timmer
 ======

 A generic Timmer class in C/C++.
 Feasible for profiling.
 Compatible with both Windows and Mac.
-Tested on Window 7 and Mac OS Mavericks.
+Tested on Window 7 and Mac OS Mavericks and Linux 12.04.

 Usage